jonathansandman/optimise-for-audio-win/README.md

 If you don't have administrator priviledges, you will recieve a prompt.

-# What does it do?
+# What does the script do?

 ## Power
 * Adds a custom, high performance power plan